How we fund research

 Our cancer research is funded entirely by donations and we’re committed to funding the most relevant and impactful projects for people affected by cancer.
 To help us achieve this, we follow a rigorous four step funding process for all our research.

-- We open calls for funding annually and invite researchers from Welsh institutions to submit applications to us.
+- Once our funding calls are open, we invite researchers from Welsh institutions to submit applications to us.

 - Following successful internal triage, expert peer reviewers from around the world volunteer their time to advise and score our research applications.